siddhantsaini-0/Image-classification-Aicte-internship/README.md

 # P1-Image-Classification-by-Machine-Learning-AICTE-Internship

-I have done this project to classify images by using CNNmodel and Pre Trained Mobile Net model.
-I created the streamlit app for the same.
+I have done this project to classify images using a CNN model and a Pre-Trained Mobile Net model.
+I created the streamlet app for the same.

-## How to rum the code

-### Ack